techidaily/site-blog-min/source/_posts/how-to-rescue-lost-music-from-lava-agni-2-5g-by-fonelab-android-recover-music.md

 <!-- affiliate ads begin -->
 <a href="https://tinyland.pxf.io/c/5597632/1793214/19135" target="_top" id="1793214"><img src="//a.impactradius-go.com/display-ad/19135-1793214" border="0" alt="" width="900" height="900"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1793214/19135" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://eaxpv-info.techidaily.com/new-2024-approved-how-to-disableremove-youtube-shorts-permanently/"><u>[New] 2024 Approved  How to Disable/Remove YouTube Shorts Permanently?</u></a></li>
+<li><a href="https://vimeo-videos.techidaily.com/new-2024-approved-vimeo-unveiled-the-premier-video-platform/"><u>[New] 2024 Approved  Vimeo Unveiled  The Premier Video Platform</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/new-in-2024-easing-into-public-speaking-10-common-video-blogger-fears/"><u>[New] In 2024, Easing Into Public Speaking  10 Common Video Blogger Fears</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/new-in-2024-prime-vhs-illusions-to-enhance-film-projects/"><u>[New] In 2024, Prime VHS Illusions to Enhance Film Projects</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/updated-master-the-art-of-cutting-with-vivacuts-full-review-2024/"><u>[Updated] Master the Art of Cutting with VivaCut's Full Review 2024</u></a></li>
+<li><a href="https://screen-capture.techidaily.com/2024-approved-ios-leading-edge-5-exceptional-psp-game-tools/"><u>2024 Approved  IOS Leading Edge  5 Exceptional PSP Game Tools</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-easy-ways-to-copy-contacts-from-vivo-v29-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Easy Ways to Copy Contacts from Vivo V29 to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-techniques-to-transfer-data-from-samsung-galaxy-a24-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Techniques to Transfer Data from Samsung Galaxy A24 to iPhone 15/14/13/12 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-techniques-to-transfer-data-from-samsung-galaxy-m34-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Techniques to Transfer Data from Samsung Galaxy M34 to iPhone 15/14/13/12 | Dr.fone</u></a></li>
+<li><a href="https://extra-hints.techidaily.com/action-in-motion-best-surfing-cams-of-2023-update/"><u>Action in Motion  Best Surfing Cams of 2023 Update</u></a></li>
+<li><a href="https://win-dash.techidaily.com/complete-guide-free-driver-software-for-optimal-functionality-of-your-hp-designjet-500/"><u>Complete Guide: Free Driver Software for Optimal Functionality of Your HP Designjet 500</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/diy-repair-handling-a-missing-bootmgr-error-smoothly-comprehensive-guide-with-images/"><u>DIY Repair: Handling a 'Missing Bootmgr' Error Smoothly - Comprehensive Guide With Images</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-missing-messages-files-from-honor-x50i-by-fonelab-android-recover-messages/"><u>How To  Restore Missing Messages Files from Honor X50i</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-missing-messages-files-from-lava-blaze-2-by-fonelab-android-recover-messages/"><u>How To  Restore Missing Messages Files from Lava Blaze 2</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-downgrade-iphone-6s-without-losing-anything-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How to Downgrade iPhone 6s without Losing Anything? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-downgrade-iphone-xs-to-an-older-ios-system-version-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How to Downgrade iPhone XS to an Older iOS System Version? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-google-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Google using Video Repair Utility on Windows?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-infinix-zero-5g-2023-turbo-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Infinix Zero 5G 2023 Turbo using Video Repair Utility?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-fix-error-1015-while-restoring-iphone-se-2022-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>How to fix error 1015 while restoring iPhone SE (2022) | Stellar</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-identify-missing-or-malfunctioning-drivers-with-windows-device-manager-on-windows-11107-by-drivereasy-guide/"><u>How to identify missing or malfunctioning drivers with Windows Device Manager on Windows 11/10/7</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-insert-signature-in-excel-2000-files-by-ldigisigner-sign-a-excel-sign-a-excel/"><u>How to insert signature in Excel 2000 files</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-play-avchd-mts-files-on-14-pro-by-aiseesoft-video-converter-play-mts-on-android/"><u>How to play AVCHD MTS files on 14 Pro?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-contacts-from-oppo-a1-5g-by-fonelab-android-recover-contacts/"><u>How to recover deleted contacts from Oppo A1 5G.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-oppo-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on Oppo</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-without-backup-on-motorola-moto-g04-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery without backup on Motorola Moto G04</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-without-backup-on-oneplus-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery without backup on OnePlus</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-pictures-from-xiaomi-redmi-k70e-by-fonelab-android-recover-pictures/"><u>How to recover deleted pictures from Xiaomi Redmi K70E.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-corrupt-mp4-and-avi-files-of-nokia-105-classic-with-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair corrupt MP4 and AVI files of Nokia 105 Classic with Video Repair Utility on Windows?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-corrupt-mp4-and-mov-files-of-apple-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair corrupt MP4 and MOV files of Apple using Video Repair Utility on Windows?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-corrupt-mp4-and-mov-files-of-nokia-130-music-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair corrupt MP4 and MOV files of Nokia 130 Music?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-ios-system-issues-of-iphone-12-pro-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Repair iOS System Issues of iPhone 12 Pro? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-system-issues-of-iphone-12-pro-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Repair System Issues of iPhone 12 Pro? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-rescue-lost-call-logs-from-realme-12plus-5g-by-fonelab-android-recover-call-logs/"><u>How to rescue lost call logs from Realme 12+ 5G</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-rescue-lost-videos-from-motorola-edgeplus-2023-by-fonelab-android-recover-video/"><u>How to Rescue Lost Videos from Motorola Edge+ (2023)</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-deleted-huawei-p60-pictures-an-easy-method-explained-by-fonelab-android-recover-pictures/"><u>How to Restore Deleted Huawei P60 Pictures  An Easy Method Explained.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-deleted-oppo-photos-an-easy-method-explained-by-fonelab-android-recover-photos/"><u>How to Restore Deleted Oppo Photos  An Easy Method Explained.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-wiped-call-history-on-oneplus-nord-ce-3-5g-by-fonelab-android-recover-call-logs/"><u>How to restore wiped call history on OnePlus Nord CE 3 5G?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-retrieve-erased-videos-from-a79-5g-by-fonelab-android-recover-video/"><u>How to retrieve erased videos from A79 5G</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/in-2024-3-effective-ways-to-bypass-activation-lock-from-apple-iphone-se-2020-by-drfone-ios/"><u>In 2024, 3 Effective Ways to Bypass Activation Lock from Apple iPhone SE (2020)</u></a></li>
+<li><a href="https://android-location.techidaily.com/in-2024-9-best-free-android-monitoring-apps-to-monitor-phone-remotely-for-your-oppo-a38-drfone-by-drfone-virtual/"><u>In 2024, 9 Best Free Android Monitoring Apps to Monitor Phone Remotely For your Oppo A38 | Dr.fone</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/in-2024-bestiary-of-no-cost-iphone-enhancement-apps-for-ultimate-selfies/"><u>In 2024, Bestiary of No-Cost iPhone Enhancement Apps for Ultimate Selfies</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-methods-to-change-gps-location-on-infinix-note-30-drfone-by-drfone-virtual-android/"><u>In 2024, Methods to Change GPS Location On Infinix Note 30 | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-pattern-locks-are-unsafe-secure-your-infinix-note-30-5g-phone-now-with-these-tips-by-drfone-android/"><u>In 2024, Pattern Locks Are Unsafe Secure Your Infinix Note 30 5G Phone Now with These Tips</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-why-your-whatsapp-live-location-is-not-updating-and-how-to-fix-on-your-apple-iphone-11-drfone-by-drfone-virtual-ios/"><u>In 2024, Why Your WhatsApp Live Location is Not Updating and How to Fix on your Apple iPhone 11 | Dr.fone</u></a></li>
+<li><a href="https://sound-tweaking.techidaily.com/new-the-ultimate-guide-to-cost-free-music-production-tools-available-online-and-offline-updated-for-2024/"><u>New The Ultimate Guide to Cost-Free Music Production Tools Available Online and Offline Updated  for 2024</u></a></li>
+<li><a href="https://common-error.techidaily.com/step-by-step-guide-to-resolving-mic-issues-with-your-laptop-now-fixed/"><u>Step-by-Step Guide to Resolving Mic Issues with Your Laptop - Now Fixed!</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/visualizing-success-with-the-right-video-ratio/"><u>Visualizing Success with the Right Video Ratio</u></a></li>
+</ul></div>